Stim Brushes | 20 Sep, 2022

 The Love of Sugar - What Diabetes Does to Your Oral Health

 Diabetes reduces the blood supply to your gums, which eventually increases the risk of developing gum-related diseases.
-You are more likely to be at high risk if you have always maintained poor dental health even before being diagnosed with diabetes. periodontitis.
-If left unchecked, gingivitis or gum inflammation can rapidly progress to periodontitis, which can cause tooth loss, if remained unnoticed and unchecked.
+You are more likely to be at high risk if you have always maintained poor oral care health even before being diagnosed with diabetes. periodontitis.
+If left unchecked, gingivitis or gum inflammation can rapidly progress to periodontitis, which can cause tooth loss, if remains unnoticed and unchecked.

 Saliva, the natural filter of your mouth is very effective in washing away plaque and tartar settlements on your teeth.
 Diabetes drastically reduces the production of saliva, making your teeth vulnerable to decay and other gum diseases.
 In this case, the lesser the saliva in your mouth, the more likely you are to develop plaque and tartar.

-As diabetes has the tendency of being a wrecking ball against the immune system of our body, maintaining good dental hygiene is highly recommended to tackle the risk of diabetics affecting your teeth and gums.
+As diabetes has the tendency to be a wrecking ball against the immune system of our body, maintaining good dental hygiene tips is highly recommended to tackle the risk of diabetes affecting your teeth and gums.
 Here are some tips that will potentially save your pearls and help them stick around for longer–

-- Food is fuel and now... therapy: A healthy diet is mandatory; no cheats, please!
-Avoiding high sugar and high acid foods will keep your diabetes under control.
+2. Food is fuel and now... therapy: A healthy diet is mandatory; no cheats, please!
+Avoiding high-sugar and high-acid foods will keep your Diabetes and Oral Health under control.

-- What's Up Doc: Visit your dentist regularly, any problems caused by diabetes will be searched and destroyed (The Terminator).
+3. What's Up Doc: Visit your dentist regularly, any problems caused by Diabetes and Oral Health will be searched for and destroyed (The Terminator).
 Maintain a routine recommended by them and make sure you use quality oral care products for better oral hygiene.